 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City of Janesville are described in Note I to the financial statements.
-As described in Note I to the financial statements, the City of Janesville changed accounting policies related to reporting certain items previously reported as assets and liabilities by adopting Statement No. 65, Items Previously Reported as Assets and Liabilities in 2013.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Statement of Net Position.
+No new accounting policies were adopted and the application of existing policies was not changed during 2014.
 We noted no transactions entered into by the City of Janesville during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.